fatehmm/the-community/README.md

-# Paper Directory
+# The Community

-A modern web application for browsing, contributing, and managing academic papers and research documents.
+A modern social media application for sharing posts, images, and connecting with others.
 Built with the T3 Stack for a robust, type-safe, and scalable experience.

 ## Features

-- **Browse Papers**: Discover and explore academic papers with a modern, responsive interface
-- **Contribute Content**: Upload and share your research papers with the community
+- **Social Posts**: Create and share posts with text and images
+- **Image Upload**: Upload up to 4 images per post with preview functionality
 - **User Authentication**: Secure sign-in and sign-up functionality with profile management
-- **PDF Viewer**: Built-in PDF viewing capabilities for seamless document reading
+- **Interactive Posts**: Like, retweet, and comment on posts
+- **Real-time Updates**: Optimistic UI updates for better user experience
-- **Modern UI**: Beautiful, responsive design with dark/light mode support
+- **Modern UI**: Beautiful, responsive design with dark mode support
 - **Type Safety**: Full TypeScript integration for better development experience

 ## Tech Stack